Bozpup/my-react-project/README.md

 # my-react-project
-This is repo to display my react app
+This is a repo to display my react app